rewbot/justware-api-intro/README.md

 Run the program and you should now see in the Updated Name Information sections an updated Phone number.

-**Run `git checkout update-phone` to get to completed step**

 ####6.
 Practice

-There are stubbed out methods in `NameInsertUtilities.cs` and `NameUpdateUtilities.cs` for inserting and updating various collections.
+There are stubbed out methods in `NameInsertUtilities.cs` and `NameUpdateUtilities.cs` for inserting and updating various Name collections.
 You'll need to have the insert method for a particular entity finished before you can implement the update method for that entity.
-I recommend going through and filling out all the data for the insert methods before doing the update methods.
 The information you need to complete them is found in the comments of each block.
+The codes for each entity will vary depending on the database the API is pointed at.
+You can get the completed code for each insert/updae by running one of the following:

+- `git checkout address`
+- `git checkout email`
+- `git checkout name-event`
+- `git checkout name-attribute`
+- `git checkout name-note`
+- `git checkout name-task`

+> Run `git checkout complete` if you want to get the completed project